Just for Kicks (TV series)

 Just for Kicks is an American comedy series that aired on the Nickelodeon television network as a part of the channel's TEENick television lineup.
 The series is about a group of girls on a soccer team set in New York City.

 Created by Alana Sanko and developed by Whoopi Goldberg, the series was first titled Head to Toe, and then The Power Strikers, but its title was finally changed in 2005 to Just for Kicks.
 The series premiered in January 2006 on Nickelodeon UK, and in April 2006 on Nickelodeon in the United States.
-The series is produced by Brookwell McNamara Entertainment.
-Airing for one season of thirteen episodes, it is also considered to be one of Nickelodeon's most forgotten series, as this show fell to obscurity and was lost for over a decade until May 2, 2016, nearly ten years after its original premiere, when the entire series was uploaded onto YouTube in two parts.
-Despite this, the show has yet to ever air again on television in over a decade.
+The series was produced by Brookwell McNamara Entertainment.

+Just for Kicks aired for one season of thirteen episodes.